-Whitireia Community Polytechnic is combining an Opening with an Open Day and a free show as a closing on Thursday 26 May.
+Whitireia Community Polytechnic is combining an opening with an Open Day, and a free show as a closing, on Thursday 26 May.

-Te Kete Wānanga is also home to the Online Learning Centre, the hub of all the courses offered online, and last but not least, the Quality Development Centre, which ensures all programmes and courses offered at Whitireia are academically approved and recognised by the community as quality offerings.
+Te Kete Wānanga is also home to the Online Learning Centre, the hub of all the programmes offered online, and last but not least, the Quality Development Centre, which ensures all programmes and courses offered at Whitireia are academically approved and recognised by the community as quality offerings.

 Both Porirua and Kāpiti campuses will be thrown open to the public for the rest of the day so that people can see what a modern polytechnic looks like in operation.
 Some classes will continue and visitors will be invited to watch classes in action as well as inspect the displays of students work.